hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace_customer_managed_key.html.markdown

 ~> **Note:** While `identity_ids` is an array, only the first value is used as the Identity.
 Any other values will be ignored.

 ~> **Note:** If using a User Assigned Identity, make sure to assign the identity the appropriate permissions to access the Key Vault key.
 Failure to grant `Get, UnwrapKey, and WrapKey` will cause this resource to fail to apply.
+Additionally, the same User Assigned Identity *must* also be assigned to the parent Event Hub.

 ## Attributes Reference